Freedom of Information

 As an open and transparent organisation, we are committed to routinely publishing as much information as possible.
-Please review our publication scheme and disclosure log to see if the information you want has already been published.
+Please review our publication scheme to see if the information you want has already been published.

-If the information you want is not available in our publishing scheme simply send a request in writing to:
+If the information you want is not available in our publishing scheme simply complete the online data request form below or send a request in writing:

 What can I ask for?

 You can ask for any information at all.
 However, this does not mean we are always obliged to provide it.
 In some cases there may be good reasons for us not to make information public, for example, if disclosure would be likely to prejudice a criminal investigation or prejudice someone’s commercial interests.

 There is also an exemption for personal data if releasing it would be contrary to the Data Protection Act.